devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 }
 ```
-_Code Snippet 22: Hypothetical Favorites Class that would be exposed through the Provider Package [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_
+_Code Snippet 22: Hypothetical Favorites class that would be exposed through the Provider Package [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-Here we expose our Favorite class globally above _MaterialApp_ in the WidgetTree using the _ChangeNotifierProvider_ Widget:
+Now we can expose our _Favorite_ class above _MaterialApp_ in the WidgetTree using the _ChangeNotifierProvider_ Widget:

 ```dart
 void main() => runApp(MyApp());